HexaTeam4212/Teely/Back/README.md

 ## Backend

-Backend server for the Teely application made using the Flask Framework for Python
+Backend server for the Teely application made using the Flask Framework for Python.
+The Python version used is 3.8.2

 ## Usage